 Kamakura Shirts could not have made it in New York without the button-down shirt.

 Dress shirts were invented in England and they were popular all around the world.
 However, the button-down shirt (B.D.
-Shirt) was an American invention, and it’s well-known that Brooks Brothers began selling them from around 1890.
+Shirt) was an American invention, and it’s well-known that a famous American brand began selling them from around 1890.

 Its origins lie in the collars of polo shirts being buttoned down to prevent it from rolling up during the sport.
 It must’ve seemed like an unusual shirt at the time.
 Nevertheless, the B.D. shirt established its status as a symbol of the United States, possibly to rival the fashion in Britain, or simply because it was just a sensible design.
 Students of the eight American Ivy League universities favored these B.D. shirts as everyday “traditional” American clothing.
 Likewise, the B.D. shirts became to represent American fashion, as it became a style that American people were proud of.
 I had the fortune of working under Mr. Kensuke Ishizu, who, after researching these eight universities (The Ivy League), helped spread the IVY LOOK across Japan.
 That was 50 years ago, but it is said that now in America, the birthplace of this IVY STYLE, there is no real following of this trend any more, and the IVY LOOK has only been handed down in Japan.
 However, American people who grew up in wealthy homes can recall their childhood surrounded by this style of fashion.
 Many still feel affection and nostalgia for the clothing of gentlemen and ladies of that time.

 In the year 2008, we reached the decision to open a store in New York and started our research.
-In the meantime, Brooks Brothers, a brand in the hearts of many, had shifted towards a more Italian taste and the good old B.D. shirts were now using wrinkle-resistant fabrics.
+In the meantime, a famous American brand had shifted towards a more Italian taste and the good old B.D. shirts were now using wrinkle-resistant fabrics.
 There was none of that old nostalgic look of the collar roll, and the complaints that once came from the New Yorkers gradually piped down to become words of disappointed acceptance.

 Fortunately, I also knew a thing or two about the B.D. shirts of the good old days.
 Why not use this knowledge as a weapon and revive the button-down shirts that New Yorker’s would crave?
 If we could do that and show appreciation for this long-lost style, I was sure that the American market would accept this new Japanese brand.
 That was why we were secretly confident.